 With only a 4% acceptance rate, getting into Stanford University out of high school is not exactly a high-probability outcome.
 Yet, for some rejected applicants, the dream of becoming a Cardinal is too powerful to let go of.
 If you fall into that category, there is still a sliver of hope (but we really mean a sliver!).
 Stanford does in fact welcome aboard an extremely limited number of transfer students each year.
-The following blog will reveal the Stanford transfer acceptance rate as well other essential facts like the Stanford transfer deadline, the Stanford transfer requirements, and much more.
+The following blog will reveal the Stanford transfer acceptance rate as well as other essential facts like the Stanford transfer deadline, the Stanford transfer application requirements, and much more.

 Stanford Transfer Acceptance Rate

 Below we present the most current available Stanford transfer acceptance rate as well as historical data.

 For entry in the fall of 2022, there were 3,141 applicants who applied for transfer and 57 were accepted.
 This means that the Stanford transfer acceptance rate is 1.8%.
 If we break this down by gender, the acceptance rates are as follows: